 Being in a relationship also entails being a member of a team.
-Therefore, in addition to having personal objectives and aspirations, you should also have shared goals that you both work toward together.
-Share your future goals with your partner so that you may develop a strategy to achieve them together with your own goals.
+So, in addition to your own goals and dreams, you should also have goals you and your partner work toward.
+Share your plans with your partner so that you can develop a strategy to achieve them together with your own goals.

 What do you cherish most about our relationship?

 There are probably both qualities in your mate that you adore and qualities that you believe could use better.
 Additionally, since relationships change and develop along with the individuals who are a part of them, checking in with your spouse can help you identify the questions where your relationship needs to develop.